 User.
 Friendly.
 The two words kind of sum it up.
 This town is user-friendly.
 You actually do all the cool stuff there is to do because you’re not so darned stressed out about keeping up with the Kardashians.
 The Kardashians are not a thing here.
 Their influence doesn’t have nearly the impact.
 And please understand I’m using them metaphorically.

 After thirteen years in SoCal / Los Angeles (twenty for my hubby) and almost three in Napa, I feel solid about saying I put my time in.
-There’s something to say for peeling the back-of-the-brain-fear of imminent earthquake, flood and fire disasters off your neural pathways.
-I didn’t realize this was as much of a weight as it was until we left.
-Just a few weeks after the move I became aware of a new lightness and when I asked myself why, the instant answer was - no impending doom on the horizon here.
+There’s something to say for peeling the back-of-the-brain-fear of the imminent earthquake, flood, and fire disasters off your neural pathways.
+I didn’t realize this was as much weight as it was until we left.
+Just a few weeks after the move I became aware of a new lightness and when I asked myself why the instant answer was - no impending doom on the horizon here.

 But that’s not all.
 There’s so much more.
 And I must add that we didn’t leave LA on the highest note.
-I was letting go of a decade long business I’d poured my heart into.
-We had two girls, two dogs and four businesses.
+I was letting go of a decade-long business I’d poured my heart into.
+We had two girls, two dogs, and four businesses.
 My business was stressing our life in a big way.
 What do they say?
 The number one mistake small businesses make is growing too quickly.
 I was a perfect statistic.
-My eighteen-month old was wondering when the new baby was leaving and my new business was demanding attention I didn’t have to give.
+My eighteen-month-old was wondering when the new baby was leaving and my new business was demanding attention I didn’t have to give.
 We needed more space.
 Our townhouse was smashed between two others.
-When we cracked a bottle of wine or chopped an onion, we’d wave to our neighbors in their kitchen doing the same.
+When we cracked a bottle of wine or chopped onion, we’d wave to our neighbors in their kitchen doing the same.
 More space was going to cost us.
 Better get to work!